"Really—How Hard Can Preaching Be?" Very. Here’s Why.

 I ask these questions not to issue judgment or condemnation but to encourage honest reflection.

-What would your week look like if your church believed the Gospel preached is essential to those who enter your doors?
+What would your week look like if your church believed preaching is essential to those who enter your doors?

-How might your sermon prep time be prioritized if your calendar lined up with the conviction that the people in your pews need to know who God is and what God does and how responding to the Good News with all our hearts, minds, and souls is the narrow road to life abundant?
+How might your time for sermon prep be prioritized if your calendar lined up with the conviction that the people in your pews need to know who God is, what God does, and how responding to the Good News with all our hearts, minds, and souls leads to an abundant life?

-What would change if, week after week, our increasingly biblically illiterate culture encountered engaging, compelling sermons that offer a clear message of Good News so that minds were renewed and lives transformed?
+What would change if, week after week, our increasingly biblically illiterate culture encountered engaging, compelling sermons that offered a clear message of Good News so that minds were renewed and lives transformed?

 Of course, the Gospel is preached far and wide beyond the pulpit.